engraving-challenges/main/4-using-git.md

 By the way, we recommend using dashes `-` instead of spaces in filenames.
 Of course, Git can handle filenames with spaces, but using them on the command line is inconvenient.

-To add your file to the repository, run `git add your-directory/your-new-file` (use [autocompletion](using-command-line.md) to save typing).
+To add your file to the repository, run `git add your-directory/your-new-file` (use [autocompletion](miscellaneous.md#using-command-line.md) to save typing).
 You can also run `git add *` to add all untracked files at once.

 Now, `git status` should report your file(s) under "Changes to be committed", and you can commit them.

+### Important note about pdf files

+When you modify a file and make a commit, Git will remember the new version of the file _together_ with all its previous versions.
+Because of that you could just keep changing your score, overwriting the exported pdf file, and making a commit after each stage of work so that git will remember the state of your engraving file and pdf file at these moments.
+All previous versions could then be loaded from Git database with the `checkout` command.

+However, it would be inconvenient to have to go through all previous commits to see all versions of your score.
+Therefore we ask you to create a **new** pdf file for each commit, so that it will be easier to view your progress (start the names of these pdfs with a number for better sorting).
+There is no need to create copies of your engraving file, though - so, each commit should consist of a modification of your engraving file and a new pdf file.

 ### Viewing your commits